Estdv/Proyecto1Redes/README.md

 ## How it works

-Several classes for each of the funcionatlitues Implementation in a standard sentinel style menu
+* Several classes for each of the funcionatlities
+* Implementation in a standard sentinel style menu
-Call the class and the respecrive plugins
+* Call the class and the respective plugins

 ## Github